Policy Director, Data & Society

-Brittany Smith works in DeepMind’s Ethics & Impact team, where she focuses on policy engagement around social effects and ethical challenges surrounding the emerging technology of artificial intelligence.
+Brittany worked in DeepMind’s Ethics & Impact team, where she focuses on policy engagement around social effects and ethical challenges surrounding the emerging technology of artificial intelligence.

 The Ethics & Impact team's responsibilities are to: